-- 25. Due to the reintroduction of redemption rates on the early repayment of PWLB debt it was anticipated that there would be little scope to restructure PWLB debt. - 26.
+- 24. Due to the reintroduction of redemption rates on the early repayment of PWLB debt it was anticipated that there would be little scope to restructure PWLB debt. - 25.
 The rates payable on the early redemption of debt was monitored throughout the year.
 The cost of early repayment of PWLB loans outweighed any savings and therefore there was no early redemption of PWLB debt.

-Summary of Treasury Management Performance for the Year 2020/21
+Summary of Treasury Management Performance for the Year 2021/22

-27. Total interest income was £0.005m above budget, the main variances from budget were due to the reduction in interest rates and delays in dwelling sales within the Gateshead Trading Company's house building schemes.
+- 26. Total interest income was £0.809m above budget, the main variances from budget were due to the receipt of interest from Newcastle Airport, a delay in a loan drawdown from Gateshead Energy Company and delays in dwelling sales within the Gateshead Trading Company's house building schemes. - 27.
+Overall Treasury Management performance against budget for 2021/22 generated net savings of £1.992m, this is summarised in the following table: